 Any Northwestern student who is eligible for financial aid is eligible for a GESI Summer scholarship.
 To be considered, simply upload a current copy of your financial aid award letter and complete the financial aid release confirmation.
 All GESI scholarships are based on level of need and quality of application.

-Two types of scholarships are available to Northwestern students through the GESI office; we offer a number of full and partial tuition scholarships.
+Three types of scholarships are available to Northwestern students through the GESI office; we offer a number of full and partial tuition scholarships.